GitHub for complete beginners

 If you are familiar with Git/GitHub basics already, you probably won't learn anything new here, but you may still find this article useful as a reference.
 There is a GitHub cheatsheet available too, with just the commands and none of the long explanations.

 The following are essential concepts that you must be familiar with to get the most out of Git and GitHub.

 - GitHub is a web application that provides useful tools on top of Git for working with stored codebases, as well as server space to store the codebases.
-It does similar things to other applications in this space, such as GitLab or Bitbucket.
+Its functions are similar to those of other applications, such as GitLab or Bitbucket.

 - Each codebase is stored in a container called a repository, or repo.